Mathematical semantics of intuitionistic logic

-Tarski models yield the following embedding of intuitionistic logic into QS4: given a formula $\alpha$ in the language of intuitionistic logic, insert a box in front of every atomic subformula (because atomic formulas correspond to open sets in Tarski models) and in front of every implication clause and every universal quantifier (because of their special treatment in Tarski models).
-The resulting formula $\alpha'$ is derivable in QS4 if and only if $\alpha$ is derivable in intuitionistic logic.
-This is a version of G\"odel's translation due to McKinsey--Tarski, as extended to the first-order case by Rasiowa--Sikorski, Maehara and Prawitz--Malmn\"as (see \cite{Tr1}, \cite{N}, \cite{FF}).
+Tarski models motivate the following embedding of intuitionistic logic into QS4: interpret every problem variable as a predicate variable prefixed by a box (because each problem variable corresponds to an open set in a Tarski model with chosen valuation and assignment), replace $\ab$ and $\triv$ by $\bot$ and $\top$ respectively, and insert a box in front of every implication and in front of every universal quantifier (because of their special treatment in Tarski models).
+This is a version of G\"odel's translation (see below) due to McKinsey--Tarski, as extended to the first-order case by Rasiowa--Sikorski, Maehara and Prawitz--Malmn\"as (see \cite{Tr1}, \cite{N}, \cite{FF}).

+Thus every formula $\Phi$ in the language of intuitionistic logic corresponds to a formula $\Phi'$ in the language of QS4 (namely, the formula obtained from $\Phi$ by the modification just described) so that the interpretation of $\Phi$ in a Tarski model of intuitionistic logic is the same as the interpretation of $\Phi'$ in the corresponding topological model of QS4.

+It is straightforward to check directly that if $\prin\Phi$ is a law of intuitionistic logic, then $\prin\Phi'$ is derivable in QS4; and if $\Phi_1,\dots,\Phi_k\,/\,\Psi$ is an inference rule of intuitionistic logic, then $\Phi_1',\dots,\Phi_k'\,/\,\Psi'$ is derivable in QS4.
+Alternatively, this follows from the strong completeness of QS4 with respect to topological models.

+The converse implications follow from the strong completeness of intuitionistic logic with respect to Tarski models.
+(A syntactic verification is also possible, but it relies on Gentzen's cut elimination theorem; see e.g.\ \cite{Min2}*{p.~489}.)

-Of course, we could as well insert a box in front of {\it every} subformula of $\alpha$; the resulting formula $\alpha_\Box$ will be equivalent to $\alpha'$ in QS4:
+Of course, one could as well insert a box in front of {\it every} subformula of $\Phi$ (in addition to replacing $\ab$ and $\triv$ by $\bot$ and $\top$); the resulting formula $\Phi_\Box$ will be equivalent to $\Phi'$ in QS4: